My Mundane and Miraculous Life

 Whether they build pyramids with them or turn them into light sabers, kids imaginations will go wild over sensory bottles or calm down jars!

-How to Make Sensory Bottles
+How Do You Make Sensory Bottles?

 If you’ve ever wondered how do you make calm down sensory bottles, you’re going to be pleasantly surprised and how easy it is!